 Sentence formation relates to how a sentence is structured, and how phrases and clauses are used to create simple and complex sentences.
 In spoken language word, order or sentence structure cannot be changed after they have been vocalized.
 While the physical nature of writing allows their creator to sculpture their words.
 They can combine and rearrange notions into a more compact sentence.
 The more competent an individual gets with the written language, the longer and more complex sentences get.

 To learn, students need to apply their knowledge, which why is teaching conventions in isolation does not work.
-Students are required to have the procedural knowledge of how and when to use conventions in a text, and as such oral language activities are of little help.
+Students are required to have the procedural knowledge of how and when to use conventions in a good essay sample, and as such oral language activities are of little help.
 By integrating the instruction into the writing process, students will be applying their knowledge in the channel of communication.

 Studies suggest that inserting information about conventions too early in a child's development of the writing process can be detrimental to the development of the student’s automaticity.
 Text production has many physical and cognitive aspects that need to be juggled by the writer such as letter formation, spelling, word order, grammar, vocabulary and ideas – and many of these takes have to be done unconsciously to save working memory.
 Practicing is the best, and quite possibly, the only way a writer develops automaticity.
 The problem faced by most students is they lack work that will let them develop this automaticity.
 The most writing students tend to do day to day is fill in blank spaces on a worksheet.